discljord/discljord/README.md

 2. Creating a new application (blue "New Application" button, top right).
 3. Navigating to the "Bot" tab on the left, and click the blue "Add Bot" button.
 Confirm your choice (blue "Yes, do it!" button).
 4. Copying the bot's auth token (blue "Copy" button) and paste it somewhere secure (**do not save this token anywhere public!**).
 5. Turning off the "Public Bot" setting (halfway down the page).
-Optional, and you can turn this back on once your bot is released if you want others to be able to find it.
+This step is optional, and you can turn this back on once your bot is released if you want others to be able to find it.
 6. Navigating to the "OAuth2" tab on the left, and select the "bot" checkbox in the Scopes section.
 7. Copying the URL generated in the previous step (blue "Copy" button), then paste it into a new browser tab.
 8. Selecting which Discord server(s) you wish to add the bot to (note: you must have the "Manage Servers" role for servers to be visible in the dropdown).